 What’s a Holding Company Structure?
 Types, Benefit & Example

-What is a holding company and what do holding companies do?
+What is a holding company and what do holding companies do exactly?
 The short answer is that a holding company is a corporate entity that owns shares or a controlling interest in other businesses, known as subsidiary companies.
 There are several different types of holding companies, which may be structured as corporations or limited liability companies (LLCs).

 A holding company structure has several benefits, including tax, financial, and corporate advantages.
 Below, learn more about holding companies and whether structuring your business entity that way is good for you.